 The Prior Lab studies species interactions and invasion ecology.
 We explore how ecological interactions drive invasions, how invasions impact ecological systems, and how to manage invaded ecosystems.
 Our empirical work largely focuses on plant and insect interactions.
 Research is grounded in experimental field ecology, and we conduct work in several different ecosystems.
 Although a significant focus of our work is on invasions, we are also excited about species interactions in general.
 To this end, we sometimes use invasions as natural experiments to answer questions about the ecology and evolution of species interactions, and how species interactions and traits drive community and ecosystem processes.

 Thanks for your interest!
 Check out our research page for more information on what we do.

-We are looking for PhD students to join the lab in 2018 - Details here.
+I am looking for a PhD student to join the lab in 2018 - Details here.

 Check out all opportunities to join the lab here.